 All these reasons call for a proper dental health insurance plan for seniors.
-There are primarily two major types of dental plans applicable for seniors:
+There are primarily two major types of dental plans applicable to seniors:

-These plans often come with large group of service providers.
+These plans often come with service providers.
 Senior citizens with dental health insurance have multiple options of dentists they can go to.
-The only drawback remains in patients need to pay the entire bill upfront.
+The only drawback remains in each patients’ need to pay the entire bill upfront.
 They can always claim their reimbursement later.